ramceconcepcion/t-rex-runner/README.md

 ## t-rex-runner

-the trex runner game extracted from chrome offline error page.
+Runner game cloned from https://github.com/wayou/t-rex-runner/, which was extracted from Chrome's offline error page.

-this modified version has a scoreboard feature using the browser's native dialog boxes.
+This version has a scoreboard feature utilizing the browser's native dialog boxes.

-see the [source](https://cs.chromium.org/chromium/src/components/neterror/resources/offline.js?q=t-rex+package:%5Echromium$&dr=C&l=7) from chromium
+See the [source](https://cs.chromium.org/chromium/src/components/neterror/resources/offline.js?q=t-rex+package:%5Echromium$&dr=C&l=7) from chromium

 Try at: http://ramceconcepcion.github.io/t-rex-runner